 GLB and USDZ 3D Apparel Model Checklist for Ecommerce and AR

-3D apparel model checklist for GLB and USDZ ecommerce and AR assets
+Glb apparel model and usdz checklist for ecommerce and ar

 3D apparel models for ecommerce and AR need more than a beautiful render.
 They must be optimized, structured and exported in a way that your viewer, app, configurator or ecommerce workflow can actually use.